 Almach looks single, but is really four stars.
 Look through the telescope to see Almach transform into two colorful suns.
 The larger sun appears golden, and the smaller one appears blue.

 Practiced telescope users recommend a magnification of 75X or so for the most vivid view of this colorful double.

 Some double star aficionados believe Almach’s vibrancy of color even surpasses that of the star Albireo in the constellation Cygnus, generally regarded as the sky’s finest double star.
 In autumn, both Almach and Albireo are there for the viewing, so check them out and decide for yourself.

 The double nature of Almach has been known since 1778, when the astronomer Johann Tobias Mayer viewed them through one of the early telescopes.

 Today, it’s known that the smaller blue star is also a triple star system, making Almach four stars in all.

 Almach shines relatively close to the famous variable star Algol in the constellation Perseus.
-When Algol shines at maximum brilliance, it matches Almach in brilliance.
+When Algol shines at maximum brilliance, it matches Almach in brightness.

-Bottom line: The star Almach (Gamma Andromedae) looks single to the eye.
-But astrononomical research has revealed that one component is a triple system, with four stars in all.
+Bottom line: Almach looks single to the eye.
+But astrononomical research has revealed that one component is a triple star system, with four stars in all.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.